marcuslavagnole/bqr_informative_sampling/README.md

 This repository provides the R routines for the articles derived from my doctoral thesis and its main spin-offs.
+All the following projects

 ### 1. Bayesian quantile regression models for complex survey data under informative sampling[^a]